wwarthen/RomWBW/Source/Doc/SystemGuide.md

 will be performed.
 The Status (A) is a standard HBIOS result code.
 If there is no media in device, function will return an error status.

-**NOTE**: This function will always return MID_HD512 for hard disk devices.
-MID_HD1K is provided for use internally by operating systems that provide different filsystem formats depending on the partition table.
+**NOTE**: This function will always return MID_HD for hard disk devices.
+See the section [Mapping to Media ID] for information on this.
 To determine if an HD1K formatted partition exists on the hard disk please see the following function.

 [SYSGET Subfunction 0x12 -- Get Extended Disk Media (DIOMED)]